We have always been deeply inspired by nature, art and beauty. This is a special part of the world; perfect for artistic connection and creativity.

-Our Artist-in-Residence Programme is ideal for those seeking the time and mental space to investigate new ideas and deepen existing artistic inquiries.
+The Olepangi Artist-in-Residence Programme is designed to create a space where people and communities come together to share and learn; and for the artist, to create an exceptional experience for those seeking the time and mental space to investigate new ideas and deepen artistic inquiry.
 Our aperture on the definition of art is wide.
 We are open to thinkers and creatives and will consider anyone with deep interest and already well-developed skill in visual arts, writing, culinary arts, composers, musicians, scholars, filmmakers, architects and more.

 About the Artist-in-Residence Programme

-The programs are a minimum of six weeks to three months in duration (longer by mutual agreement.)
+The programs are a minimum of 6 weeks and up to 18 weeks.
 We expect artists to engage in at least one community activity/project to be defined and agreed at the beginning of the residency.
 This might include a series of talks or engagement in art with one of the local schools we support or short apprenticeships with local people in the area.
 The options are endless.

 All daily meals are cooked and served in our beautiful, small lodge by our amazing kitchen team.
 The food is stunning; fresh, organic and healthy.
 With this mind, we ask that artists engage with guests during at least one meal a day by sharing aspects of their work and contributing to stimulating conversation.
 This is typically not an issue as the lodge tends to attract some of the most interesting people from all over the world.